 DSNU – Dark Signal Non-Uniformity.
 This refers to variations in individual pixel behavior that can be seen or measured even in the absence of any illumination.
 In simple terms, it refers to how different pixels perceive ”black” or the absence of light.
 Most of these ”dark signal” variations are affected by temperature and integration time.
 Other variances are driven more by electronic issues (on-chip amplifiers and converters) and remain fairly constant under different thermal conditions.
 These ”fixed” non-uniformities are typically considered part of an imager’s ”Fixed Pattern Noise” (see Fixed Pattern Noise/FPN).
 Compensation for DSNU issues are typically made at the factory as part of the camera testing process.

-Dual tap – This typically refers to a divide-and-conquer method of reading information from a CCD whereby the CCD is divided into two regions – either left/right or top/bottom – and the pixels are read from both regions simultaneously.
-The frame rate of the CCD is effectively doubled, minus a little overhead, without resorting to overclocking, which increases noise.
+Dual tap – This typically refers to a divide-and-conquer method used for reading information from a CCD image sensor whereby the sensor is divided into two regions – either left/right or top/bottom – and the pixels are read from both regions simultaneously.
+The frame rate of the sensor is effectively doubled, minus a little overhead, without resorting to overclocking, which increases noise.
 CMOS imagers, which have a more flexible readout architecture, may utilize many different taps to read out sections of the chip, producing high frame rates but also a phenomenon known as “fixed pattern noise.”

-Field of view (FOV) – Describes the area that the camera and lens are looking at.
-In machine vision inspection applications, this is typically expressed in an size measurement (e.g., 16 cm wide by 9 cm high).
+Field of View (FOV) – Describes the area that the camera and lens are looking at.
+In machine vision inspection applications, this is typically expressed in a size measurement (e.g., 16 cm wide by 9 cm high).
 In traffic or surveillance applications, this can also be expressed in degrees (e.g., a 40-degree horizontal FOV).

 FireWire – See IEEE 1394